kleinbottle/swanlotus/content/blogs/pattern-matching-in-bash/pattern-matching-in-bash.md

 author: "R (Chandra) Chandrasekhar"
 date: "2023-02-28"
 modified: "2023-03-01"
-summary: "... the pattern-matching and string manipulation capabilities of `bash` have grown steadily since version 2.02, which was released in 1998.
+summary: "The `bash` shell embodies powerful pattern-matching and substitution capabilities, many of which are relatively unknown.
+The programs, `sed`, `awk`, `grep`, and `perl` have been traditionally used for matching and manipulating lines and strings in Linux.
+But the pattern-matching and string manipulation capabilities of `bash` have grown steadily since version 2.02, which was released in 1998.
 This blog gives practical examples for using these powerful, but somewhat understated features, to achieve common tasks efficiently and tersely, directly from within `bash` itself."
 category: Programming
 tags: bash, globs, regular expressions, parameter replacement, pattern matching, substitution
 opengraphimage: "bash-script.jpg"